eliasdabbas/functionalytics/README.md

 # `functionalytics`: Effortless Analytics for Your Python Functions

-> ⚠️ This package is still under heavy development.
-Expect changes, and feel free to submit suggestions.
+> ⚠️ This package is under development, and semi-stable.
+Expect some changes but not major ones, and feel free to submit any suggestions or bugs.

 functionalytics helps you understand how your users interact with your application, without extra code or complex analytics tools.
 Just add a decorator to your functions, and log every call, argument, and key attribute for later analysis.